Florida’s Commercial Driver’s License Laws

 • First offense.
 180-day to one-year license disqualification (180 days to two years if in hazmat CMV or vehicle designed for more than 15 passengers).

-Railroad Crossings
+Railroad Crossings Rules for Commercial Vehicles

-CMV operators must take care around railroad crossings.
+CMV operators must take care at railroad crossings.
 Failure to leave enough room in front of or below the CMV can result in a violation.
 A railroad crossing violation will result in a 60-day, 120-day, and one-year license revocation for a first, second, and third violation in three years.

-Implied consent.
 All CMV operators are considered to have given consent to a test of the driver's blood, breath, or urine to identify the presence of alcohol or drugs.
 An officer who has reasonable cause to believe the driver has consumed alcohol or drugs can request a chemical test.
 Test refusal will generally result in license disqualification and possible criminal penalties.

 Get Professional Help